Predictology is a football betting system builder that allows you to analyse 400,000+ matches to find bets within seconds.

 Whilst there might be some value betting and trading opportunities to be found using the platform, for me, there was far too much effort involved in actually finding them.

-The potential is there, but until they sort out the technical issues and streamline the user experience, I'm keeping this one in my neutral category.
+The potential was there, but until they sorted out the technical issues and streamlined the user experience, I couldn't recommend it.